luyadev/luya/docs/guide/app-security.md

 ## Deployment

 We recommend to use the [LUYA deployer](https://github.com/luyadev/luya-deployer) in order to deploy your website.
 To do so you have to provide credentials to your VCS and webserver.
 In order to increase security, you should use a `PEM` file to make the webserver connection.
-By default, the LUYA deployer will remove sensitive files like README, deployer.php, composer.json, composer.lock and .git data after deployment.
+By default, the LUYA deployer will remove sensitive files like `README`, `deployer.php`, `composer.json`, `composer.lock` and `.git` data after deployment.